2015 Rohingya refugee crisis: United States

 The State Department of United States expressed its intent to take in Rohingya refugees as part of international efforts.

 Then US president Barack Obama urged Myanmar to end discrimination against the Rohingya minority on 2 June 2015.

-Since 2002, the United States has allowed 13,000 Myanmar refugees to enter the country.
-Chicago, home to "Refugee One", has one of the largest populations of Rohingya in the United States.
+From fiscal years 2011 to 2020, the United States allowed over 100,000 Myanmar refugees to enter the country, more than from any other country of origin.
+Chicago has one of the largest populations of Rohingya in the United States.